betcode-org/faq/docs/developing-and-testing-strategies.md

     So if you want to change or extend the market information, for example by calculating a technical indicator from the updated market data, then you would probably want to use middelware.
 However, if you were periodically making calls to an external API, to obtain match statistics for example, you would most likely want to do this in parallel to your strategy execution and so would use a worker.

     One exception would be when backtesting.
 The simulator works by patching the system clock to the time the event was taking place, as it's rather difficult to keep patched times in sync on different processors, workers don't play nicely with backtesting and you will need to use middleware to achieve accurate results.

+??? question "Where can I find a list of all possible Betfair market types for my favourite sport?"
+    Sadly there's no foolproof way to do this.
+Different events of the same type will typically have a core set of markets, but popular events may have others added if Betfair believes that there will be sufficient interest amongst bettors.
+Some of these additional markets may be quite specific and appear infrequently.

+    To get an idea of the specific market types available currently for, say, Ice Hockey, you could run a small script like this:

+    ``` python
+    results = trading.betting.list_market_catalogue(
+        filter=betfairlightweight.filters.market_filter(
+            event_type_ids=["7524"],  # ice hockey
+        ),
+        market_projection=["MARKET_DESCRIPTION"],
+        max_results=200,
+    )
+    print({result.description.market_type for result in results})
+    ```

 ## Testing Strategies